-'Subsidies' is explained in detail and with examples in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Subsidies' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Subsidies are types of financial support or aid which a government or organization extends out to an economic industry, institution, individual, or business.
 These are done for the purpose of fostering particular economic or even social policies.
 The government is the most common provider of this type of assistance, but such support can also come from Non Governmental Organizations.

 Such grants can be derived from a number of different forms of aid.
 These include indirect help as with insurance, tax breaks, accelerated depreciation, lower interest loans, and rent rebates.
 They can also be direct assistance in the form of interest-free loans or outright grants of cash or other assets.
 The ultimate goal of such a subsidy is to alleviate a form of financial burden.
 They are often deemed to be to the overall advantage of the entire public and not a specific person, business, or interest group by the very nature of the group receiving the help.

 Such a subsidy grant is often regarded by governments as privileges.
 This is because they help with a relevant burden which was somehow unfairly levied on the receiver.
 They could also encourage a certain behavior or ultimate result through delivering financial support, as with farming subsidies to encourage domestic agriculture.

 In general, such a subsidy will typically benefit a segment of an industry within a national economy.
 These can be employed to help out markets which are suffering by reducing perceived burdens from which they struggle.
 They might also boost additional development within an industry or research line via offering financial support for the efforts and work.
 Many times, these areas of production or research do not receive the necessary assistance which they require from the workings of the mainstream economy.
 Sometimes they are even outright disadvantaged by the actions undertaken by rival economies and nations.